Butyrate Supplements & Gut Health

 Plus, studies suggest butyrate may be particularly effective at treating ulcerative colitis, a condition characterized by chronic inflammation and ulcers (sores) in the digestive tract.
 Studies show butyrate may reduce the symptoms of ulcerative colitis and may even prevent the progression of this disease.
 16

 SCFAs, such as butyrate, have also been shown to have antibacterial properties, which may help treat gastrointestinal infections.
-Plus, butyrate is an important regulator of gut flora composition.17
+Plus, it is an important regulator of gut flora composition.17

-Well…studies strongly suggest that butyrate is crucial for gut health and that you should do all you can to make sure your colon has a continual supply of butyrate.
+Studies strongly suggest that it is crucial for gut health and that you should do all you can to make sure the colon has a continual supply of butyrate.
 (More about that later.)

 This creates a barrier between the contents of your gut and your bloodstream.
 Amazingly, the gut membrane keeps dangerous substances from seeping into your bloodstream, while still letting food and nutrients through.
 This is possible because there are certain gates in the gut membrane that allow only certain substances to go in and out.